 Whether it be learning a musical instrument, bookbinding or origami, the Web is full of pages and blogs run by fans dedicated to transmitting their knowledge on amazing expressions of human ingenuity.

 Naturally, sewing occupies an important place among the old crafts.
 Whether you want to become one of the great fashion designers or simply sew adorable clothing for your children (or yourself), the Net is the Holy Grail of learning a new skill.

-Small steps lead to big ones: using quality sewing tutorials found on the Web will allow you to progress and hone your skills with ever more complicated sewing projects – and eventually play with the big boys (and girls).
+Small steps lead to big ones: using quality sewing classes near me found on the Web will allow you to progress and hone your skills with ever more complicated sewing projects - and eventually play with the big boys (and girls).

 Sewing books don’t always find their way to supermarkets or your local bookstore’s main display: you will usually need to go searching among the shelves or, if need be, have your bookseller order the title you want.

 But since choosing a good beginner sewing book blindly is difficult, here are some references to help you transform your home into a sewing workshop using an easy-to-use sewing manual and allow you to gain confidence in your sewing machine:

 - Caroline Smith, Sewing for the Absolute Beginner, Search Press Ltd., 2015 This book is just what the title says.
 In short, simple explanations, it guides you through your first sewing projects.

 - Wendy Ward, The Beginner’s Guide to Dressmaking: Sewing techniques and patterns to make your own clothes, David & Charles, 2014.
 This is a comprehensive guide that takes you through the whole process step-by-step, from choosing your fabric to understanding patterns - and doesn’t forget the importance of ironing!